iTwin/reality-data-client/README.md

 ## Authorization

 This client uses the `AccessToken` class from  __@iTwin/core-bentley__ to represent the authorization token.
+It may be used as a string.
 The `AccessToken` may be passed into method parameters whenever called.

 ## Key Types and Methods